Barbara Bohach (department head)

 Second Teaching Area: In the state of Iowa, students majoring in one subject may take fewer semester hours in another subject and be granted an endorsement to teach that subject.
 This is not transferable to other states.
 It only applies to students wishing to teach in the state of Iowa.
 Please check the Education Department website for specific requirements for second teaching areas.

-Required for licensure (in addition to the major in art, physical education, or health): EDUC 185/EDUC 215 (Clinical Experience I in the Schools), EDUC 220, 221, 366, 377, professional semester (EDUC 486); PAID 111D; PAID 450 (Making Decisions for U.S. Schools).
+Required for licensure (in addition to the major in art): EDUC 185/EDUC 215 (Clinical Experience I in the Schools), EDUC 220, 221, 366, 377, professional semester (EDUC 486); PAID 111D; PAID 450 (Making Decisions for U.S. Schools).
 Students are strongly encouraged, but not yet required, to take the EDUC 382 practicum while student teaching since a practicum in content area reading is required in several states.

-Required coursework: Completion of Luther College general requirements and the music major plus EDUC 185/EDUC 215, EDUC 220, 221, 232, 361, 371, 379, 470; PAID 450 (Making Decisions for U.S. Schools).
+Required coursework: Completion of Luther College general requirements and the music major plus EDUC 185/EDUC 215, EDUC 220, 221, 232, 361, 371, 379, 470; PAID 450 (Making Decisions for U.S. Schools) and MUS 491.
 Students are strongly encouraged, but not yet required, to take the EDUC 382 practicum while student teaching since a practicum in content area is required in several states.